atwi/IvyApps/README.md

 ### Read Successful College Applications and Essays

-IvyApps lets students see successful applications and essays that were accepted to top schools like Harvard, Stanford, Princeton, and Yale.
+IvyApps lets students see successful applications and essays that were accepted to top schools like Harvard, Stanford, Princeton, Yale and MIT.

 ## Sample Content